telerik/xaml-docs/knowledge-base/kb-nuget-queryableentitycollectionview-exists-in-both-dlls.md

 ## Description

-The type QueryableEntityCollectionView<T> exists in both Telerik.Windows.Controls.EntityFramework and Telerik.Windows.Controls.EntityFramework60 when installing the __Telerik.UI.for.Wpf__ nuget that contains all Telerik UI for WPF dlls.
+An error "The type QueryableEntityCollectionView<T> exists in both Telerik.Windows.Controls.EntityFramework and Telerik.Windows.Controls.EntityFramework60" is shown when installing the __Telerik.UI.for.Wpf__ nuget that contains all Telerik UI for WPF dlls.

 ## Solution

 This happens because the QueryableEntityCollectionView<T> dll is defined in both the Telerik.Windows.Controls.EntityFramework and Telerik.Windows.Controls.EntityFramework60 dlls.
 To resolve this you will need to __remove one of the two dlls__ (based on the EntityFramework version you are using - 5 or 6+).
-Or you can use [separate nuget packages]({%slug installation-installing-from-nuget-wpf%}#available-packages).
+If you're using NuGet packages, you need to use [separate nuget packages]({%slug installation-installing-from-nuget-wpf%}#available-packages) to avoid this error.